Vision Funds Comparison (As of November 30, 2014)

 The Vision Funds have received considerable industry recognition for their leading risk-adjusted total return performance, including:

-- Received awards at the Canadian Hedge Fund of the Year Awards, hosted by KPMG, for five consecutive years since the Funds’ inception.
+- Received awards at the Canadian Hedge Fund of the Year Awards, hosted by KPMG, for six consecutive years since the Funds’ inception.

 - Top 5 Finalist at the Global Emerging Manager Awards presented by S&P Capital IQ in March 2013 in New York.